Asthma and Allergy Forecast

 Summer

 Grass pollen is at its peak from late May through early July, when dry, breezy conditions spread pollen.
-Thunderstorms with heavy winds can spread allergens further – especially small particles of pollen that are inhaled more easily and go deeper into the lungs.
+Thunderstorms with heavy winds can spread allergens further – especially small particles of pollen.
+These are inhaled more easily and can go deeper into the lungs.

 Family packing car after having a lovely picnic in the park during a beautiful autumn day.